samir-s-hassan/Personal_Website/README.md

 3) I want to have a unique, central hub for my online presence that isn't just a social media page AND I want to be able to customize it as I wish
 4) I want to share my personal goals and hobbies
 5) I want to share blog posts, tutorials, insights, opinions, ideas, etc as I please
 6) Lots of developers build their website from scratch to display their skills.
-I, however, would rather adapt one and add my own touches as I develop and maintain it.
+However, I would rather adapt one and add my own touches as I develop and maintain it.

 Therefore, I approached this project with the goal of not primarily demonstrating my front-end skills, but rather showcasing my ability to adapt, enhance, and maintain an existing project.